Key Encryption of Data

 The Processor will now appear on the main grid with the Basic set of configuration items.

 Then you will be asked to provide the PrivateKey file used to decrypt the data and the PrivateKey password that’s used to protect the PrivateKey.
 If you would like to verify the signature with which the PrivateKey was signed, click the Verify signature checkbox and specify the PublicKey.
 The Private and PublicKey files are typically placed underneath the route folder.
-The paths entered in these text boxes will be relevant to that folder, or may be an absolute path to the file route system.
+The paths entered in these text boxes will be relevant to that folder, or may also be an absolute path to the file route system.

 Next, choose to add a Processor and select Asymmetric Encryption.